SPEECH-LANGUAGE PATHOLOGY INFORMATION

 - Speech-language pathologists treat the language aspects (receptive language/comprehension)

 In Language, Speech, and Hearing Services in Schools (April 2004), Alan Kamhi suggests that many children have listening difficulties and that these difficulties are often due to reasons other than auditory (central nervous system) disorders.
 Specifically, the team should look at all aspects of language:

 - semantics (vocabulary)

-- pragmatics (social skills)
+- pragmatics (social skills and social competency)

 - Definition: Exchange of information and ideas between participants (ie: child-child, parent-child)

 - Communication problems can be caused by a speech and/or language delay or disorder

 - Children may make developmental errors in speech, language or communication which may not be indicative of a delay or disorder

 - Federal law mandates speech and language services for children starting at age 2 years 9 months be provided without charge in the local public school